colinturner/WordCount/README.md

 3. Run `open index.html`
 4. Your browser should open.
 Follow the instructions on the page.

+Jasmine tests can be run from your terminal using `open SpecRunner.html`.
+Your browser will open.

 ## User Stories
 ```
 As a linguist,